List of Bakugan Battle Brawlers characters: Shiori Kazami

 Shun's mother.
 The reason for Shun's grimness since his mom is comatose (in the English version).
-(Although in the Japanese version she's noted to be dead.)
+(Although in the Japanese version, she's noted to be dead.)
 Before sleeping, she waited to see Shun.
 After Shun thinks his mom is dead the doctor says she is just tired which turned out to be true.
 After Shun's initial relief, he finds a Bakugan in his mother's hand; this turned out to be Skyress, a strong and rare Bakugan.
 She gave this to Shun because she knew that Shun was interested in Bakugan not in ninja lessons.
 It is unknown if she is alive.
 Skyress was given to Shun to look after him since she cannot look after him herself.
 When Oberus gave Shun his test, she used an illusionary form of a young Shun's Mother who always wanted to play with Shun, the final game she wanted to play with him, was Bakugan.
-She made Shun almost wanted to stay with her since he wanted his mother to be healthy again and he wanted to stay with her.
+She made Shun almost want to stay with her since he wanted his mother to be healthy again and he wanted to stay with her.

 Shun's Grandfather

 He wants Shun to be a ninja, not a Bakugan player.
 Shun lives with him.
 His house resembles a dojo and has many traps installed inside.
 He seems to want Shun to be a ninja, as he was once a greatly skilled ninja.
 Shun came to live with him after his mother had to stay at the hospital after being ill.
 He is very fussy at times.
-Shun does go out with him in regular times though, as seen where he shows his grandfather through the city.
+Shun does go out with him at regular times though, as seen when he shows his grandfather through the city.
 In the English dub, he is stated to be 85 years old.

 Michael Gehabich

 Alice Gehabich's grandfather and is the one who opened the portal to Vestroia and exposed humans to the different types of Bakugan.
 Similar to how Alice is Masquerade he has a more negative, evil form, which is Hal-G, and for most of the first series he is seen in this form.
 He turns into Hal-G when a huge amount of negative energy from the Silent Core infiltrates his lab.
-He is cured by the end of the first and second season.
+He is cured by the end of the first and second seasons.
 He is first seen in Moscow with Alice, fixing the gate to New Vestroia.
 When he tests it by sending a Russian doll, it fails to teleport he tries it with a Gate Card and it teleports.
-However, unknown to him or Alice, it sent thousands of gate cards into New Vestroia, one which is caught by Spectra and given to Professor Clay.
+However, unknown to him or Alice, it sent thousands of gate cards into New Vestroia, one of which is caught by Spectra and given to Professor Clay.
 Later Michael used the technology of Lync's gauntlet to fix the gate thus preventing Alice, Runo and Julie from going to New Vestroia along with Dan and Baron, as they did not have gauntlets which were required to be able to enter.